1974–75 Spirits of St. Louis season: Season standings

-Playoffs
+ABA Playoffs

 The Spirits would meet whoever lost the one-game playoff match to determine the best team of the Eastern Division this season.
 As it turned out, the Spirits would face off against the defending champion New York Nets in the first round of the 1975 ABA Playoffs.
 Despite the unlikely odds that they would upset the defending champions at all, especially since the Spirits had lost every game they played against the Nets during the season alongside the first game of the series, the Spirits would provide a shocking upset to the defending champions in the first round of the series onward.